Vartad/MatchingGame/ReadMe.md

 ![screenshot](readMeResources/hard.png)

 ## Project Status
 The project is: _on Hold_.
-Working on improvement of UI.code, unit tests, GUI.
+Working on improvement of UI.java code, unit tests, creating GUI.

 ## Room for Improvement
 The Main field of improvement is reliability.
 Although it seems reliable after manual testing,